styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Set stopping conditions (total creatures or tier-based targets)
 - Configurable autoscroll speed with rate-limit protection
 - Real-time tracking of found creatures and scroll usage
-- Automatic stopping when targets are reached
-- Rate-limit handling with visual feedback

 ### Better Analytics
 Adds comprehensive damage per tick (DPT) tracking and real-time DPS calculations to the damage analyzer: